Finnoy Travel - Travel Stories and Reviews

 Compensation

 When a train is delayed at least 60 minutes, you can apply for a compensation of 25 per cent of the original ticket price, not including the cancellation protection fee.
-After 2 hours delay, the compensation will be 50 per cent.
+After 2 hour's delay, the compensation will be 50%.
 Compensation of fewer than 4 euros will not be paid.

 Where to Book Train Tickets?

 You can book single tickets for Finnish trains on VR's website.
-If you plan to visit many European countries, a rail pass is a better option.
+A rail pass is a better option if you plan to visit many European countries.

 In the Helsinki region, you need to use HSL app to buy tickets for commuter trains.
 Tickets can also be bought from ticketing machines or R-kiosks.